bbc/psammead/scripts/talos/README.md

 #### When Psammead is up to date how do I pull changes in to my application?

-You can go into your application and update your `package.json` to include the recently published psammead packages.
+From version 1.9.0, Talos updates Simorgh automatically.
+All you need to do is to merge the `latest` branch into your branch and run `npm install`.
+For other applications however, you can go into your application and update your `package.json` to include the recently published psammead packages.
 Then run `npm install`.

 #### I don't see why I wouldn't want to try to update everything, how do I invoke it with \*/ALL packages being updated?